19-03-92 to 21-03-92 Durban-Cape Town

 Crows Nest Bar

 Later that day we all popped in at the information desk, brandishing books and membership cards with the aim of a bridge visit.
 Unfortunately they were unable to give us an answer until the watch changed at 12H00.
-Needless to say we were back at 12H01 to enquire yet again.
+Needless to say we were back at 12H01 to inquire yet again.
 Still no joy until next change of watch at 16H00.
 Rudi had bumped into an electrical officer who had promised to try get us on the bridge at 16H30, unfortunately I got talking to some people from England and got to the officers accommodation at 16H31, late again!

-However a cox’n asked me whether I was due to go to the bridge, I explained that there were actually 3 of us, however he said that he just had to come fetch whoever there was and knew nothing further.
+However a cox’n asked me whether I was due to go to the bridge, I explained that there were actually 3 of us, he confirmed that he just had to come fetch whoever there was and knew nothing further.
 I could not resist letting this chance go to waste and up to the bridge I went.
 I was welcomed by the third officer who was quite happy to answer any questions I had.
 The bridge was very small and functional, in fact, even the helm was small!
 It was a good climax to end our cruise off.
 I left half an hour later, hoping that Rudi and Neville would also get on the bridge, which happily they did.

 Our fellow passengers, seemed very curious as to why we were doing this short trip, but how do you explain to someone who has been on the ship since Southampton how you feel about the Canberra?
 Personally, I love her, she is a real lady and a total classic ship.
 She is comfortable and well run and it is obvious from everybody that has sailed on her before, very well loved.
 Besides who knows if I would ever have this chance again.
 (Sadly I never did).